johnmn3/cljs-thread/README.md

   :end)
 ```

 `in.mesh` is derived from [`tau.alpha`](https://github.com/johnmn3/tau.alpha) which I released about four years ago.
 That project evolved towards working with SharedArrayBuffers (SABs).
+A slightly update version of `tau.alpha` is available here: https://gitlab.com/johnmn3/tau and you can see a demo of the benefits of SABs here: https://simultaneous.netlify.app/

 This project extracts out the non-SAB parts of `tau.alpha`.
 When you spawn a node in `in.mesh`, it automatically creates connections to all other nodes, creating a fully connected mesh.